top of page

 Our goal is to ENCOURAGE appreciation of traditional culture and knowledge of the present and past, to build a space for generational INTERACTION and to make important information ACCESSIBLE for a larger audience.

 This project wouldn't be possible without the support of many individuals and organizations.
 Most heartfelt gratitude to all the families and individuals who participated in the interviews and in the documentary process.
-Seed funding was provided for the website by the Tibetan Art and Culture Fund 2019, made possible through the USAID, Central Tibetan Administration and the Tibet Fund.
+Seed funding was provided for the website by the Tibetan Art and Culture Fund 2019.

 Screenshot 2020-06-15 at 9.56.10 AM.png